ovh/depc/docs/quickstart/configuration.rst

-Step 2 : Create the Configuration
+Step 3 : Create the Configuration
 =================================

-Now that :ref:`we have pushed <dependencies>` our nodes and their relationships, we must indicate how to compute a QOS for each of them.
+Now that :ref:`we have pushed <dependencies>` our nodes and :ref:`created the rule <qos>` to compute the QoS of our servers, we must indicate how to compute the QoS for each kind of nodes.

-DepC uses 2 methods to compute the QoS of a node :
+Depending on whether you have metrics to analyze or not, DepC can use 2 methods to compute the QoS of a node :

 1. analysing datapoints available in a TimeSeries database,
 2. using the QoS of its parent(s).